 Free Article on Power in Therapy

-Myth #8: Clinicians must use DSM Diagnoses in treatment plans.
+Myth #7: Clinicians must use DSM/ICD Diagnoses in treatment plans.

-Fact: There is a myth that giving a DSM diagnosis as part of the initial assessment or treatment plan is mandated for all clients.
-The fact is that many family, humanistic, group, and other therapists do not find DSM diagnoses very relevant or helpful and prefer familial, spiritual, communal or existentially based assessments.
+Fact: There is a myth that giving a DSM diagnosis is mandated as part of the initial assessment or treatment plan for all clients.
+The fact is that many family, humanistic, group, and other therapists do not find DSM/ICD diagnoses very relevant or helpful.

 Resources on Treatment Planning: